Imeth97/boilerplater/README.md

 Todos:

+High Priority:

+- email spam - need to implement a way to prevent email spamming
 - checkAuth function - need to find a better way to check if the user is authenticated at the middleware level as drizzle queries do not work on the edge runtime
 - reset password tokens - need to find a way to handle token revocation to avoid replay attacks (redis/dynamodb?)

+Low Priority:

 - rabbitmq - need to implement a message queue for email sending
-- Deployment to AWS:
-  main.tf file exists but may require updating.
+- Deployment to AWS: main.tf file exists but may require updating.